umbrelchee/wayback.walrus.site/README.md

 # Decentralized Wayback Machine

-[UPDATE] Now powered by Walrus for decentralized and secure storage on the Sui blockchain.
 Explore our live archive at https://wayback.walrus.site/
-]
 ## Overview

 The Decentralized Wayback Machine is a revolutionary archival tool designed to capture, store, and retrieve snapshots of websites across the internet.
 Unlike traditional web archives, this project leverages Walrus technology on the Sui blockchain to provide a secure, permanent, and fully decentralized solution for preserving the web’s history.